holstonia-investigations/holstonia-investigations/research.md

 2. Methods — defining how research is conducted
 3. Applications — studies applying those methods to real data

-Paper numbering remains continuous across sections.
+## The Holstonia Research Architecture

+Holstonia is organized as a cumulative research program examining anomalous biological claims under conditions of uncertainty.
+The sequence is intentional: early domains establish analytical and methodological constraints, while later domains apply those constraints to biological models, evidentiary interpretation, and decision frameworks.

+Readers new to the project are encouraged to begin with the Foundations, where the intellectual posture guiding this work is defined.

 ---

-A guided pathway introducing the project, methods, and first analytical studies.

-➡ Recommended first stop for new readers.

----

-# Foundations & Framework
+### Foundations

-The papers below are organized as a cumulative research program examining anomalous biological claims under conditions of uncertainty.
-Earlier domains establish methodological constraints drawn from ecology, anthropology, and detection science; later domains apply those constraints to evidentiary interpretation, biological modeling, and decision frameworks.
-Readers new to Holstonia may wish to begin with the Foundations of Inquiry, as the sequence is designed to build analytical clarity before engaging candidate explanations.

----
-*(Papers 1–26)*
+*Establishing the intellectual and analytical groundwork required for responsible inquiry.*

-These papers establish philosophical, analytical, and methodological foundations for studying anomalous biological reports responsibly.
+These papers develop the philosophical, ecological, and methodological conditions necessary before candidate explanations are considered.

 Topics include:

-- Philosophy of science and uncertainty
+- philosophy of science and structured uncertainty
-- Report analysis frameworks
+- report analysis frameworks
-- Filtering and interpretation discipline
-- Ethical constraints in anomalous inquiry
+- interpretive constraints
+- evidentiary ceilings
+- ethical boundaries
-- Exit criteria for research programs
+- exit criteria for research programs

 ---

-# Methods & Practice
+### Methods
-*(Paper 26 onward)*
+*Defining how anomalous claims can be studied under real-world conditions.*

-These papers describe how research is conducted within the Holstonia framework.
+These papers describe the operational practices of the Holstonia framework.

 Topics include:

-- Field documentation standards
+- field documentation standards
-- Observer effort modeling
+- observer-effort modeling
-- Data handling and transparency
+- data transparency
-- Acoustic and track analysis methods
+- acoustic and track analysis
+- instrumentation strategy
-- Citizen science integration
+- citizen science integration

-### Papers
-- Paper 26 — *Doing Research Within the Holstonia Framework*
-- Paper 28 — *(forthcoming)* Field Instrumentation and Standardization
-- Paper 29 — *(planned)* Observer Effort Modeling

 ---

-# Applications & Analytical Studies
-*(Paper 27 onward)*
+### Applications

-These papers apply Holstonia methods to real datasets and terrain contexts.
+*Applying methodological constraints to real datasets and terrain contexts.*

+These studies examine patterned reports, spatial structure, and multi-modal signals within defined landscapes.

 Topics include:

-- Terrain convergence analysis
+- terrain convergence
-- Spatial and temporal report patterns
+- spatial and temporal clustering
-- Multi-modal signal comparison
+- signal comparison across modalities
-- Regional encounter modeling
+- regional encounter modeling

-### Papers
-- Paper 27 — *Terrain Convergence and Report Distribution*
-- Future analytical studies forthcoming
+Additional analytical studies will extend this domain.

 ---